 When the tracker is still (e.g. while your pet is asleep), the tracker will report fewer positions in order to save battery power.
 While your cat or dog is on the go, your tracker will use up more battery life as it reports more positions when it detects movement.
 If you activate LIVE tracking, you'll receive position updates every few seconds, which uses more battery power.
 So if you've got an adventurous four-legged friend who's always out and about, you'll need to charge the battery more often than if your pet is focused on home comforts.

 In addition to your pet's activity level, there are some other factors that affect the battery life of your tracker.

 Which other factors impact Tractive GPS battery life?

-- Cellular Coverage: In case the tracker is in an area with a weak mobile network signal, or there is an issue on the side of the network provider, the battery may drain more quickly than in instances when there is sufficient cell coverage.
+- Cellular Coverage: The stronger the mobile network signal in your area, the easier it is for the tracker to establish and maintain a connection with these networks.
+If the tracker is in an area where the network signal is weak, or there is an issue on the side of the network provider, the battery may drain more quickly than in instances when there is sufficient cell coverage.

 - Temperature: Batteries function best and offer the longest lifetime at room temperature.

 - Hardware/Firmware: If your device has been damaged, or the firmware is not up to date, this may lead to a shorter battery life.

 How to extend the battery life of your Tractive GPS tracker: